 Consider it as historic NPS data tracked for your customers.
 The Trends Graph displays how your Net Promoter Score changed over a certain period of time.

-In the General stats block you can also filter all your Dashboard data by campaigns, customer tags, response tags and survey channel.
+In the General stats block you can also filter all your Dashboard data by date range, campaigns, and attributes (customer tags, feedback tags, and properties).